QIWI-API/qiwi-wallet-personal-docs/_payment_en.html.md

 ## Payment by any requisites {#freepay}

-This method makes payments for commercial services by their bank details.
+Makes payments for commercial services by their bank details.

 <h3 class="request method">Request → POST</h3>